Nikolay Karpenkov: Biography

-Role during the 2020-2021 protests
+Role during the 2020–2021 protests

 Karpiankou was noticed among state security officials who personally participated in the crackdown of mass protests that followed a controversial presidential election.
-On 6 September 2020, Karpiankou smashed the glass door of a cafe in Minsk while pursuing protesters fleeing from him.
+On 6 September 2020, Karpiankou smashed the glass door of a café in Minsk while pursuing protesters fleeing from him.
 It was arguably the only glass window broken during protests with hundreds of thousands of protesters participating.
 He was also identified among security officials who kidnapped and tortured another protester in Minsk.

 In November 2020, Sviatlana Tsikhanouskaya initiated the recognition of GUBOPiK, the unit led by Karpiankou, as a terrorist organization for its participation in police brutality.

 On 15 January 2021, Belarusian independent media published an audio recording of Karpiankou allegedly speaking to interior troops and making shocking comments on the ongoing protests.

 Karpiankou commented on the death of Aliaksandr Tarajkouski, a protester murdered by police:

 “Tarajkouski, a drunk and an idiot.
 Of course, he was killed by the rubber bullet that hit him on the chest.
 He stood there in a T-shirt and I think it wouldn’t get stuck on the other side.”

 Referring to an order from Lukashenka personally, Karpiankou instructed the troops to be ready to kill protesters:

 “as president said, if someone’s pushing toward you – use your weapon, it comes out.
 Non-lethal.
 Point-blank: legs, stomach, balls.
 So that he understands what he’s done after he regains consciousness.
 Just inflict some injuries of some description… Cripple him, mutilate him, kill him.
 Use your weapon and shoot him right in the forehead, right in the face, right in the point of no return to the condition he was in before this.